 Clothing is colorfast if its colors and dyes do not bleed or run from the clothing.
-If you aren't careful, you may find out that clothing is not colorfast when it's too late, after you have a laundry disaster on your hands.
-Think of a red towel washed with white socks.
-If the towel isn't colorfast, you may end up with a load of pink socks.
+If you aren't careful, you may find out that clothing is not colorfast when it's too late after you have a laundry disaster on your hands.
+If you wash a red non-colorfast towel with white socks, you may end up with pink socks.
 Sometimes clothes need to be washed a few times to make sure any remaining dye is washed out.

 This is especially true for bright colored linens (towels, sheets, and blankets) and for dark colored denim items.
-Besides understanding which items you can wash together, you'll need to know what kind of cleaning methods work.
 You should first test clothing for colorfastness before using any type of bleach, bleaching solution or strong cleaning product.
 Even vinegar or baking soda, which are essentially mild, can damage clothing that isn't colorfast.

 Variables That Affect Colorfastness